Remote Proofreading Jobs and 26 Places to Find Them

 Having worked mainly with non-profit organizations and prestigious institutes, Managed Editing chooses its freelance proofreaders carefully.
 A successful applicant will have at least five years of experience and a Bachelor’s degree, although most of its editors and proofreaders have higher qualifications.

-Apply to Wordvice for a more international experience: the company edits and proofreads essays and business documents for second-language English users.
+Apply to Wordvice for a more international experience: the company offers editing and proofreading services on essays and business documents for second-language English users.
 You must have a minimum of two years of experience and a graduate degree to join this team of freelancers.
+(And needless to say, the remote jobs they have are available to proofreaders across the world!)

 9. Start your own freelance business

-This basically means creating your own website along with a LinkedIn, Twitter, or Facebook account to spread the word about it.
+This basically means creating your own website (don't forget to have a contact section with your email address in it!) along with a LinkedIn, Twitter, or Facebook account to spread the word about it.
+As you are your own boss, you can work from home, from a coffee shop, or frim wherever else you want!
 Use your credentials and professional connections to attract customers.
-Combine that with impeccable customer service and you’ll grow your freelance business in no time.
+Combine that with impeccable proofreading services and you’ll grow your freelance business in no time.

 If you’re just starting out or don’t have higher education qualifications — don’t worry, there are plenty of beginner-friendly sites where you can find proofreading gigs and begin amassing professional experience.

 If you do have some experience in content production, i.e. you’ve been a copywriter or have edited your university newspaper, you can apply to Scribendi.
-It focuses on academic writing from high school to university level, so having a Bachelor’s degree is a must.
+Its online proofreading jobs are focused on academic writing from high school to university level, so having a Bachelor’s degree is a must.

 Scribbr’s services are tailored to a younger academic audience, and while it doesn’t ask for specific qualifications, applicants do go through a thorough vetting process.
 To become a remote proofreader at Scribbr, you have to pass a language test and complete several assignments for evaluation (for which you will receive feedback).
 If you’ve taken an editing course, you should be able to do well.